azibn/automated_exocomet_hunt/README.md

-Code for automated detection of potential exocomets in light curves.
+Code for automated detection of exocomets in light curves.

 ### Installation